dyne/reflow-docs/docs/federation.md

 ---
-id: i_am_a_sysadmin
+id: federation
-title: I am a sysadmin
+title: Federation
-sidebar_label: I am a sysadmin
+sidebar_label: 🌐 Federation
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.